training-datalab/old-training-datalab.com/_pages/scarreramartinez.md

 ## Selected Conference Presentation

 - Méndez-Romero, R. A., **Carrerá-Martínez, S.**, & Suavita-Ramírez, M. A. (2022).  *STEM pedagogical innovations for the incorporation of social justice in University education: the case of Universidad del Rosario*.
-Presentation delivered at the 15th International Conference of Education, Research and Innovation, Seville, Spain.
+Presentation delivered at the 15th International Conference of Education, Research and Innovation, Seville.

 ## Outreach